-A CT Scan (or CAT Scan) and an MRI operate differently and are better suited for different types of diagnoses.
-An MRI suited for examining soft tissue, (e.g. ligament and tendon injury, spinal cord injury, brain tumors etc.) while a CT scan is better suited for bone injuries, lung and chest imaging, and detecting cancers.
-CT scans are widely used in emergency rooms because the procedure takes less than 5 minutes.
+A CT Scan (or CAT Scan) is best suited for viewing bone injuries, diagnosing lung and chest problems, and detecting cancers.
+An MRI is suited for examining soft tissue in ligament and tendon injuries, spinal cord injuries, brain tumors, etc. CT scans are widely used in emergency rooms because the scan takes fewer than 5 minutes.
 An MRI, on the other hand, can take up to 30 minutes.

 An MRI typically costs more than a CT scan.
 One advantage of an MRI is that it does not use radiation while CAT scans do.
 This radiation is harmful if there is repeated exposure.